• Skip to primary navigation

 How to cook Thai sticky rice?

 The plain sticky rice is famous in North and Northeast Thailand.
 It is usually served with grilled chicken, like these Grilled Asian Chicken Wings, Moo Yang (Thai Grilled Pork), Larb (Thai Meat Salad), Thai Grilled Pork (or Beef) Salad, and Nam Prik Makheua Yao (Thai Eggplant Dip), and Papaya Salad.
-The Thais also use sticky rice for many desserts, like this Khao Niew Ma Mung.
+The Thais also use sticky rice for many desserts, like this Khao Niew Ma Muang.
 The authentic way to cook sticky rice is to soak the sticky (glutenous) rice in water overnight and steam it in the bamboo basket.
 That sounds like a lot of work to me and for a hungry person who has a full-time job, I seriously needed a shortcut.

 The shortcut to make sticky rice?